Updated May 26, 2023

-Definition on MySQL Hour() Function
+Definition of MySQL Hour() Function

 MySQL Hour() Function is MySQL DateTime function which is responsible to fetch the hour part from the datetime value specified in the query.
 The Hour() function in the server provides the hour portion extracted from the given date and time data type value from 0 to 838.
-Usually, MySQL supports the format ‘HH:MM:SS’ to query and show the time value which displays the time of any particular day that is within 24 hours.
-But for signifying a time interval concerning two events, the server applies the format as ‘HHH:MM:SS’ which is greater than 24 hours.
+Usually, MySQL supports the format ‘HH:MM:SS’ to query and show the time value, which displays the time of any particular day within 24 hours.
+But for signifying a time interval concerning two events, the server applies the format as ‘HHH:MM:SS’, which is greater than 24 hours.
 Generally, in MySQL, the data type Time lies between -838:59:59 to 838:59:59.

 The basic code for writing the syntax of MySQL Hour() function for querying the hour fragment from the given time value is defined as follows:

 Here, the command includes the SELECT keyword to display the value and the function parameter as Datetime data type for getting the hour value.

 Also, you can consider the following syntax for the Hour () function in MySQL using the Time type:

 Again, we can additionally apply other date and time-related data types as parameters for the Hour () function.
 Some of them are mentioned below:

 SELECT HOUR(CURTIME()); SELECT HOUR(NOW()); SELECT HOUR(CURRENT_TIME()); SELECT HOUR(CURRENT_TIMESTAMP());

 Hence, the MySQL Hour() function outputs the hour value with a range of 0 to 838 from the specified datetime value, and the time value can also be higher than 23, which is more than the daytime value(0 to 23).